joachimdalen/azdevops-auto-state/README.md

 If you have generic questions about the project or usage you can make contact in the following ways:

 - Submit an issue with the `@type/question` label - [New Issue](https://github.com/joachimdalen/azdevops-auto-state/issues/new)
-- Submit a new question unser the Marketplace Q&A section.
+- Submit a new question under the Marketplace Q&A section.

 <p align="right">(<a href="#top">back to top</a>)</p>